 Playing video games is a great way to unwind after a hard day at work.
 More so, many software developers name playing video games among their hobbies.
 Even Zuckerberg claimed that he had started to learn programming because he was interested in the inner workings of his favorite games.

 Personally, I have never met a programmer who does not enjoy playing Counter Strike, Fortnite or World of Warcraft.
-While many people consider it to be a massive waste of time that could be spent more productively, some go as far as calling playing video games “a part of their professional development.”
-In the light of this, let's try to find out if there is any connection between programming skills and video games.
+While many people consider it to be a massive waste of time that could be spent more productively, some go as far as calling playing video games “a part of their professional development that help improve coding skills.”
+In the light of this, let's try to find out if there is any connection between programming and video games.
+So are there any positive effects of video gaming on one’s coding skills?

 These are something of significant importance to any programmer.
 A handful of games like Civilization have the potential to develop your analytical skills.
 As a strategy game, it calls for creative thinking needed to form an appropriate strategy and carry it out.